balenair/balenair/README.md

 The standard matrix display requires some soldering to build.
 The bargraph LED version can be built without any soldering.

 You can build a working IAQ device for as little as $50!
-See the parts list in the [Hardware Selection Guide](https://github.com/balena-io-playground/balena-iaq/blob/new-docs/docs/01-hardware-selection.md) for more details on cost and availability of the display parts.
+See the parts list in the [Hardware Selection Guide](https://github.com/balena-io-playground/balena-iaq/blob/master/docs/01-hardware-selection.md) for more details on cost and availability of the display parts.

 ### The case

 We provide STL files so you can use your 3D printer to print a beautiful case for the IAQ.
 Don't have a 3D printer?
 Order the case parts from a local service bureau.

 The case consists of four interlocking layers that are held together by four M3 x 40mm hex socket head screws.
-The case accomodates any or all of the supported sensors, two different Raspberry Pis, as well as any of the display options.
-(A printable bracket may be required)
+The case accomodates any or all of the supported sensors, two different Raspberry Pis, as well either of the display options.

-See [the documentation](https://github.com/balena-io-playground/balena-iaq/blob/new-docs/docs/05-case-printing-and-assembly.md) for more information about printing and assembly of the case.
+See [the documentation](https://github.com/balena-io-playground/balena-iaq/blob/master/docs/05-case-printing-and-assembly.md) for more information about printing and assembly of the case.

 ## Documentation

-Head over to [our docs](https://github.com/balena-io-playground/balena-iaq/tree/new-docs/docs) for detailed parts lists, options, building, installation and usage instructions, customization options and more!
+Head over to [our docs](https://github.com/balena-io-playground/balena-iaq/tree/master/docs) for detailed parts lists, options, building, installation and usage instructions, customization options and more!

 ## Getting Help